Alex-724/alex-selfbot/README.md

     status: "idle", // You need to type account statues here if you don't need it type "false"
     channel_id: "12345678", // You need to type voice channel id here if you don't need it type "false"
     mute: "true", // you can add self mute if you don't need it type "false"
-    def: "true", // you can add self defend if you don't need it type "false"
+    def: "true" // you can add self defend if you don't need it type "false" })
-    akf: "false", // this is akf message for selfbot
-    akf_dm_message: "hello i don't have a time", //send akf message in dm if you don't need it type "false"
-    akf_guild_message: "hello i don't have a time" //send akf message in guild if you don't need it type "false" })
 ```